Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 GHK-Cu pricing varies significantly based on source and formulation, with compounded injectable preparations typically costing $150-300 per month for therapeutic dosing.
 Brand-name cosmetic products containing GHK-Cu range from $80-250 per month, but these topical formulations provide significantly lower bioavailability compared to injectable forms.
 The cost per milligram of active peptide is generally 3-4 times higher in cosmetic preparations due to formulation challenges and marketing overhead.

 Compounded GHK-Cu from physician-supervised clinics offers the most cost-effective option for therapeutic use.
 FormBlends provides physician-grade GHK-Cu at competitive pricing with proper medical oversight and quality assurance.
-The monthly cost through compounding pharmacies typically includes physician consultation, peptide preparation, and injection supplies, making it a comprehensive treatment option.
+The monthly cost through compounding pharmacies typically includes physician consultation, peptide preparation, and injection supplies, making it a thorough treatment option.

 Insurance coverage for GHK-Cu is extremely limited, as it's primarily considered a cosmetic treatment.
 Some flexible spending accounts (FSAs) or health savings accounts (HSAs) may cover costs when prescribed for specific medical conditions like wound healing disorders, but this requires proper medical documentation and pre-approval.